jrson11/GeoSohn/docs/source/index.rst

 Welcome to GeoSohn
 ====================

-Handbook of integrated geophysics and geotechnical engineering based on Python coding.
+*GeoSohn* is an organized handbook of offshore geotechnical engineering with Python examples.

 Contents